Smithton

 Smithton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.0%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (0.6%).
-Trade and technical skills are prominent, with 37.9% of residents aged 15+ holding vocational credentials - advanced diplomas (7.5%) and certificates (30.4%).
+Bachelor degrees are most common at 8.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (0.6%).
+Vocational credentials are prevalent, with 37.9% of residents aged 15+ holding them, including advanced diplomas (7.5%) and certificates (30.4%).
+Educational participation is high at 27.6%, with 12.1% in primary education, 9.2% in secondary education, and 2.0% pursuing tertiary education.

-Educational participation is high, with 27.6% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 9.2% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education